Ranjot24/Interactive-Sales-Performance-Dashboard/README.md

 Region: Geographical region where the sale was made.
 Sales Amount: Monetary value of the sale.
 Quantity Sold: Number of units sold.

+Cleaning and Transformation:
+The dataset has been cleaned and transformed using Power Query

 Key Analysis Areas:
 Sales Overview: